scoskey/m0037/notes.md

 **Definition** Given any two objects $a,b$, the *ordered pair* $(a,b)$ is defined to be the set $\set{\set{a},\set{a,b}}$.

 We invite the reader to check that this construction "works" in the sense that two ordered pairs are equal if and only if their left and right components are equal.
-One should observe that many simpler attempts don't work, such as $\set{\lbrace a\rbrace,\lbrace b\rbrace}$ or $\set{a,\set{a,b}}$.

 **Definition** Let $A,B$ be sets.
 The *cartesian product* of $A$ and $B$ is defined as $A\times B=\set{(a,b):a\in A,\ b\in B}$.